mintster/nixmash-blog-wpmigrator/README.md

 WordPress to NixMash Blog Engine Migrator
 ==========================

 Migrates the posts, categories and tags of a WordPress blog to a destination MySQL database with the NixMash Blog Engine schema.
-The NixMash Blog Migrator was built in Spring Boot.
+The WordPress to NixMash Blog Migrator was built in Spring Boot.
 It also uses Kamran Zafar's excellent Spring WordPress WP-API Client to migrate rendered WP Post content.

 - [NixMash Blog Engine](https://github.com/mintster/nixmash-blog)
 - [NixMash Spring Repository](https://github.com/mintster/spring-data)
 - [Spring WordPress WP-API Client](https://github.com/kamranzafar/spring-wpapi)

+*Be sure to read [the Project Wiki](https://github.com/mintster/wp-nixmash-blog-migrator/wiki) for configuration and setup information.*

 ##Project Status